Active Learning Through a Covering Lens: Some Definitions

-\begin{definition} Let $b\in \mathbb N$ be an integer, $U$ be a set of elements, and let $S=\{S_1,\dots, S_m\}$ be a collection of subsets of $U$.
+In the proof of the main theorem below we use \maxcov, a known NP-hard problem.
+We recapitulate its definition as follows:\\ \begin{definition}[\maxcov] Let $b\in \mathbb N$ denote an integer, $U$ denote a set of elements, and let $S=\{S_1,\dots, S_m\}$ denote a collection of subsets of $U$.
 In the problem of \maxcov\ we wish to find $b$ subsets in $S$ with union of maximum cardinality

 \end{definition}